redsteadz/PF-Project-23K/README.md

 cmake -G "MinGW Makefiles" ..
 mingw32-make
 ```
+### Installing Cmake and Make
+Install MinGW:

+Download the MinGW installer from the official website: https://mingw-w64.org/doku.php
+Run the installer and follow the on-screen instructions.
+During installation, make sure to select the option to add MinGW to your system PATH.
+Install CMake:

+Download the CMake installer for Windows from the official website: https://cmake.org/download/
+Run the installer and follow the on-screen instructions.
+Open a Command Prompt:

+Press Win + R, type cmd, and press Enter to open the Command Prompt.
+Navigate to Your Project Directory:

+Use the cd command to navigate to your project directory.
+For example:

+`cd path\to\your\project`
+Generate Makefiles with CMake:

+Run the following command to generate Makefiles using CMake with the MinGW generator:

+`cmake -G "MinGW Makefiles" ..`
+This assumes that your CMakeLists.txt file is one directory above your current location (..).
+Adjust the path accordingly.
+Build Your Project:

+After successfully generating the Makefiles, you can build your project using the following command:

+mingw32-make
+If you have multiple CPU cores, you can speed up the build process by specifying the number of cores to use.
+For example, for a quad-core processor:

+`mingw32-make -j4`
+Run Your Executable:

+Once the build process is complete, you can find the executable in the build directory.
+Run it using:

+`.\your_executable_name.exe`
+Replace your_executable_name.exe with the actual name of your compiled executable.

 ### Linux - Building
 Navigate to src/build folder and run the following commands:
 ```